loot/loot/docs/app/usage/settings.rst

 Enable Debug Logging
   If enabled, writes debug output to ``%LOCALAPPDATA%\LOOT\LOOTDebugLog.txt``.
 Debug logging can have a noticeable impact on performance, so it is off by default.

+Masterlist prelude repository URL
+  The URL of the repository that LOOT uses to update its local copy of the masterlist prelude.

+  Masterlist prelude repositories are `Git`_ repositories that are configured to allow unauthenticated read access and contain a file named ``prelude.yaml`` in their root directory.
+The LOOT team maintains an repository for the official masterlist prelude that's used with the official game masterlists.

+Masterlist prelude repository branch
+  The branch of the masterlist prelude repository that LOOT should get updates from.

 Game Settings
 =============